These cookie dough truffles are the epitome of indulgence. All the great flavors of your favorite cookie dough, all wrapped up in a bite sized treat.

 - Use a cookie scoop to portion out the cookie dough into even sizes.
 Then roll them into smooth balls with your hands.

-- You can dip the cookie dough truffles in your choice of chocolate, white chocolate chips, dark chocolate chips, semisweet chocolate chips, or milk chocolate chips will work.
+- Different chocolate.
+You can dip the cookie dough truffles in your choice of chocolate, white chocolate chips, dark chocolate chips, semisweet chocolate chips, or milk chocolate chips will work.

 How to store truffles?

 Store the truffles in the fridge in an airtight container for up to 1 week.
 The truffles can also be frozen in an airtight container, or freezer safe bag for up to 3 months.

 Is it safe to eat raw cookie dough?

 This recipe uses heat-treated flour, and eliminates the raw eggs, making it completely safe to consume.

 Can I use store-bought cookie dough?